 When you begin transferring balances to your new balance transfer credit card, start with the highest-interest debt first.
 That way, if your balance transfer credit card’s credit limit runs out before you finish transferring all of your balances, you’ll have already transferred the debt that is likely to cost you the most money in interest.

 2. Check your credit score

 Check your credit score to learn which balance transfer cards are best for you.
 Many of the top balance transfer cards are designed for people with good credit or excellent credit, but there are also balance transfer options available for people with less-than-good credit.
-The Discover it® Secured card, for example, is a secured credit card that offers 10.99% APR on balance transfers for six months (22.99% variable APR thereafter) — which isn’t as great as a zero percent APR offer but is still better than the interest you’re probably paying on your existing balances.
+The Discover it® Secured card, for example, is a secured credit card that offers an intro 10.99% APR on balance transfers for six months (22.99% variable APR thereafter) — which isn’t as great as a zero percent APR offer but is still better than the interest you’re probably paying on your existing balances.

 3. Begin the balance transfer process